Volvo XC60 SUV - MPG, running costs & CO2

 Relatively small engines and clever tech keeps Volvo XC60 running costs low

 While diesel engines used to be something of a default choice for the majority of SUV customers, modern hybrid options – such as the Recharge T6 and T8 setups offered with the Volvo XC60 – mean car makers have withdrawn formerly popular options.
 Volvo has also added mild-hybrid technology to remaining petrol and diesel versions of the XC60, cutting running costs without significantly increasing the cost or weight.

 Volvo XC60 MPG & CO2

 The B4 diesel is a sensible all-rounder but is now only available with all-wheel drive and mild-hybrid tech, the latter helping it return up to 44.1mpg, which is a competitive figure for the class.
-The B4 emits CO2 emissions of 161-177g/km in front-wheel drive form, with the four-wheel drive B4 and B5 producing 166-188g/km, depending on spec.
+The B4 emits CO2 emissions of 168g/km at best, depending on spec.